oeo/mkay/README.md

 ```

 `mkay` is a framework that that allows you to develop complex backends quickly
-by centralizing the bulk of your work inside of models and libraries.
+by centralizing the bulk of your work inside of models and libraries and generating
+everything it can for you.

-## at a glance
+## features
+- node (iced)/express/mongoose
+- supported persistence and cache through
+  - mongodb
+  - redis
-- iced/express/mongoose/winston
+  - memcached
-- mongodb/redis/memcached
+- sls friendly
 - generate everything, produce complex apis rapidly
   - chmod +x bin generators for all significant application files (models,
     crons, routes) in respective folders